JoseMurilloc/aura-spirit-dracula/README.md

 ## Disclaimer

-This theme is heavily inspired by [Omni from Rocketseat](https://github.com/getomni/visual-studio-code).
+This theme is heavily inspired by [Dracula](https://github.com/dracula/visual-studio-code).
-The italics are inspired by [Night Owl from Sarah Drasner](https://github.com/sdras/night-owl-vscode-theme).

 ## License